 I was coaching a new client this week – a director looking at a career move.
 She expressed excitement over a job posting which she shared with a colleague, who then asked her “Why would you want that job?”
 That response sharply dampened her interest, so she didn’t apply.
 When I asked her how she protects her aspirations from other’s negative input, she paused in a moment of recognition.
 I was reminded of a line from a Yeats poem: “Tread softly, because you tread on my dreams.”
-Without skipping a beat she recited the preceding line: “I have spread my dreams under your feet…” How wonderful to find a connection and resonance through a poem!
-That’s the only line of Yeats that I can recall.
+Without skipping a beat she recited the preceding line: “I have spread my dreams under your feet…” Wow!
+We found connection and resonance through a poem, and a source of motivation for her.

 Coaches: How do you help others protect their dreams?